Chart Color Schemes

 Duffy features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.3% of all households, including 37.2% couples with children, 26.8% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 22.7%, with lone person households at 20.3% and group households making up 3.1%.
-The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.5.
+Family households comprise 77.3% of all households, including 37.2% couples with children, 26.8% couples without children, and 11.3% single parent families.
+Non-family households account for the remaining 22.7%, with lone person households at 20.3% and group households comprising 3.1%.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households